Visualizing Image Content to Explain Novel Image Discovery: Experimental Results

 \subsection{Visualization of Explanations}

 As previously discussed, novelty detection methods are most useful when they are accompanied by explanations that highlight the novel component of a given selection.
 DEMUD-VIS provides explanations that consist of the reconstruction ($\hat \mathbf{x}'$) and the residual ($\mathbf{r}$) feature vectors.
 In this section, we examine visual explanations generated by different CNN layers and examples of two kinds of novel discovery: new classes and variation within classes.
+All visualizations for experiments presented are available at \url{https://jakehlee.github.io/visualize-img-disc.html}.